Posted by Brent Wilson on 9/6/2016 to Birds & Wildlife

 After cutting back dead foliage in late fall or winter you may want to winterize the perennial plants in your butterfly garden garden by applying an inch or two of loose mulch or compost around the plants.

-DO NOT use toxic pesticides on your butterfly plants!
-These can be deadly to butterflies and caterpillars if sprayed directly onto your flowers.
+Please Note: DO NOT use toxic pesticides on your butterfly plants!
+If sprayed directly on flowers and foliage, these pesticides can be deadly to butterflies, caterpillars and other beneficial pollinators that make up 95% of the insects that will not harm but are actually beneficial to your plants.
+For example, ladybugs eat aphids and other pest insects.
+So you don't want to kill ladybugs.
 Instead, take preventive measures or select safe, organic pest control substances such as neem oil to help control unwanted garden insects.
-Even then, avoid spraying the flowers of plants and always spray in the early morning or late evening hours when butterflies and other beneficial pollinators are not active.
+Even when using Neem Oil, avoid spraying the flowers of plants and always spray in the early morning or late evening hours when butterflies and other beneficial pollinators are not active.

 Related Articles from Our Experts